Stuycs-K/project03-final-10-chene-chend0-lina/DEVLOG.md

 ### 2025-01-08 - Restructuring card.h
 In class, worked on testing/debugging current functions.
 Redirecting card.h to have more blackjack specific functions.
 (30 minutes in class)

+At home, continued to clean up card.h and deck.h's functions.
+Finished renaming the old ones in card.c.
+Started working on deck.c's functions, need to figure bug with dealt cards + find out how to shuffle, esp with multiple decks.
+(1.5 hr)